 YOU decide who to work for

-Southwest Truck Driving Training is a School, NOT owned by a trucking company.
+Southwest Truck Driver Training is a school, NOT owned by a trucking company.
 We work with community partners to assist you in getting the job you want.

 Multiple types of positions to choose from straight out of school

 If other schools tell you local positions are not possible right out of school, it is because they don't offer it.
 They likely don't offer it because they are owned by a trucking company that needs more OTR drivers